platformsh/platformsh-docs/reference/platform-app-yaml.md

 Here is an example of a `.platform.app.yaml` file for Drupal:

+    # The unique identifier of the application.
     name: front
+    # The language that will run your application.
     type: php:5.5
+    # The way to build your application.
     build:
         flavor: drupal
+    # The way services are mapped within your application.
     relationships:
         database: "mysql:mysql"
         solr: "solr:solr"
         redis: "redis:redis"
+    # The way your application is exposed to the web.
     web:
         locations:
             "/":